microsoft/vscode-docs/docs/remote/troubleshooting.md

 ---
 # Remote Development Tips and Tricks

 This article covers troubleshooting tips and tricks for each of the Visual Studio Code [Remote Development](https://aka.ms/vscode-remote/download/extension) extensions.
 See the [SSH](/docs/remote/ssh.md), [Containers](/docs/remote/containers.md), and [WSL](/docs/remote/wsl.md) articles for details on setting up and working with each specific extension.
-Or try the step by step [Tutorials](/docs/remote/remote-tutorials.md) to help get you running quickly in a remote environment.
+Or try the introductory [Tutorials](/docs/remote/ssh-tutorial.md) to help get you running quickly in a remote environment.

 Troubleshooting tips for [Visual Studio Codespaces](https://aka.ms/vso) can be found in the [service's documentation](https://aka.ms/vso-docs/troubleshooting).